Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Personal income tax

-Panama applies the principle of territorial taxation : only income generated within Panama is subject to the Income Tax (ISR), with progressive rates of up to 25%.
-Foreign-source income, such as salaries from international clients, dividends from foreign companies, capital gains on international assets, income from real estate outside Panama, and capital gains on cryptocurrencies, are completely exempt.
-There is no wealth tax on worldwide assets, nor an inheritance or gift tax for assets located outside Panama.
+Panama applies the principle of territorial taxation: only income generated within Panama is subject to the Income Tax (ISR), with progressive rates up to 25%.
+Foreign-source income (salaries from international clients, dividends from foreign companies, capital gains on international assets, income from real estate outside Panama, capital gains on cryptocurrencies) is exempt.
+There is no wealth tax on worldwide assets, nor is there an inheritance or gift tax for assets located outside Panama.

-Dubai imposes no personal income tax, either on local or foreign income.
-There is no UAE personal income tax.
+Dubai has no personal income tax, either on local or foreign income.
 There are no taxes on capital gains, dividends, interest, rent, or personal capital gains.
-The only exception is the property tax upon registration (4% of the property's value, paid once upon purchase).
+The only related tax is a one-time registration fee of 4% of the property's value at the time of purchase.

 Panama, company with foreign operations: 0%.
-A Panamanian company ( SA or SRL ) that conducts business exclusively outside Panama (international clients, foreign revenue) pays no income tax in Panama.
-There is no need to file a tax return, no ISR (Income Tax), and no VAT (Income Tax on Extraterritorial Operations).
-The only obligation is to retain a resident agent and pay the annual government tax (franchise tax).
-Annual compliance costs: approximately $1,500–$2,500.
+A Panamanian company (SA or SRL) that operates exclusively outside Panama (international clients, foreign turnover) does not pay income tax in Panama.
+A tax return is not required, and no ISR or ITBMS (VAT) is applied on extraterritorial operations.
+The only obligations are the maintenance of a resident agent and the payment of the annual government tax (franchise tax).
+Annual compliance costs: approximately USD 1,500–2,500.

-Dubai, 9% Corporate Tax (effective June 1, 2023).
-The United Arab Emirates introduced a Corporate Tax with Federal Decree-Law No. 47/2022.
-The rate is 9% on profits exceeding AED 375,000 (approximately €102,000).
-For companies registered in Free Zones, qualifying income (income from activities that meet the Free Zone's economic substance requirements) remains exempt.
-Non-qualifying income is subject to the 9% rate.
-Compliance requires: certified accounting, annual tax filing, and transfer pricing documentation for intragroup transactions.
-Annual compliance costs: USD 5,000–15,000 (accounting + audit + filing).
+Dubai, 9% Corporate Tax from June 1, 2023.
+Federal Decree-Law No. 47/2022 introduced a corporate tax in the Emirates: 9% on profits exceeding AED 375,000 (approximately €102,000).
+Companies in the Free Zone benefit from the exemption only on "qualifying income" (income that meets the Free Zone's economic substance requirements).
+Non-qualifying income is taxed at 9%.
+Compliance requires certified accounting, annual tax returns, and transfer pricing documentation for intragroup transactions.
+Annual compliance costs: USD 5,000–15,000.

 Obtaining residency: requirements, times and costs